-As of June 30, 2020, the Land Trust has finished the process of a federal land exchange for a 120acre National Forest property called Long Lake.
-The Land Trust paid \$2,915,000 to purchase a parcel of land called Fossil Ridge, which was traded, along with the Copley Lake trade land for the Long Lake property and \$15,000 from the National Forest Service.
-As of June 30, 2020, this property is recorded on the Statement of Financial Position in Conservation Lands.
+During the year ending June 30, 2020, the Land Trust finished the process of a federal land exchange for a 120-acre National Forest property called Long Lake.
+The Land Trust paid \$2,915,000 to purchase a parcel of land called Fossil Ridge, which was traded, along with the Copley Lake trade land, for the Long Lake property and \$15,000 from the National Forest Service.
+As of June 30, 2021, this property is recorded on the Statement of Financial Position in Conservation Lands.
+During year ended June 30, 2021, the Organization made payments totaling \$193,092 in order to pay down third-party loans and the inter-company loan from the revolving account of the Opportunity Fund that were used to complete the transaction (See Note 16 for further details).